SlimShady747/tbgen/README.md

 6. Added a simple example
 7. Added command line options
 8. Based testbench on optional template file
+9. Template change also initializes reg values to 0 when declared

 Nothing major, and -- of course -- this is just a template to get you started but don't forget that any changes you make will be clobbered if you regenerate the testbench!